 Say Cheers With Red Wine

-Next time you join your co-workers for happy hour, say cheers with a glass of red wine.
+Next time you join your co-workers for a happy hour say cheers with a glass of red wine.
 Kinnear confirms that "there have been studies published that suggest there may be a link between how drinking alcohol, especially red wine, may be associated with reduced rates of death due to heart disease."
 This may sound too good to be true, but red wine is actually full of important nutrients when sipped in moderation.
 Indeed, "red wine contains antioxidants called resveratrol, a type of polyphenol."
 While the exact benefits are unknown and the relationship not yet understood, red wine is potentially a better choice when it comes to alcohol consumption.

 Opt for Fish Instead of Meat

 If you aren't sure what to eat for dinner tonight, we suggest this roasted salmon and fennel rocket dish brought to you by From the Kitchen.
 Not only does it taste amazing, but it's also a lot better for your heart to choose fish over beef.
 Kinnear explains that "fish is a great source of protein that has less saturated fat than meats such as beef and pork."
 So you can have your protein and eat it too, so to speak.

 She also assures us that fish is a good way to get our "omega-3 fatty acids, which have a host of heart health benefits, including reducing the risk of abnormal heartbeat, decreasing triglycerides (fat in your blood), slowing the rate of plaque buildup in your arteries, and lowering blood pressure."
 With more good news, Kinnear tells us that oily fish such as salmon, mackerel, and trout are best, so that aforementioned recipe is in the clear.